rahil1202/100-days-CSS-challenge/README.md

 # 100 Days CSS Challenge

-![100 Days CSS Challenge Logo]
 ![image](https://github.com/rahil1202/100-days-CSS-challenge/assets/104057403/eca58d73-b02c-4935-b01c-3432b058bbae)

 Welcome to my 100 Days CSS Challenge!
-In this challenge, I will be participating in the popular 100 Days CSS Challenge[LINK](https://100dayscss.com/days/1/), creating exciting CSS designs and animations daily.
+In this challenge, I will be participating in the popular [100 Days CSS Challenge](https://100dayscss.com/days/1/), creating exciting CSS designs and animations daily.
 All of my creations will be showcased on CodePen, and I will also upload them to GitHub daily to track my progress.

 ## 🌟 Objective